microsoft/api-guidelines/graph/GuidelinesGraph.md

 guidelines and be familiar with them.
 Graph guidance is a superset of the Microsoft API guidelines and services should follow them except where this document outlines specific differences or exceptions to those guidelines.
+Together these guidelines and a library of API patterns serve as the means by which API teams discuss and come to consensus on API review recommendations.

 This document borrows heavily from multiple public sources such as: